Noetherian criteria for dimer algebras: Proof of main theorem

 Conversely, suppose $A$ is non-cancellative.
 Then $A$, $Z$, and $R$ are nonnoetherian by Theorem \ref{nonnoetherian theorem}; $A$ is infinite over $Z$ by Theorem \ref{non-finitely generated}; $\Lambda$ is nonnoetherian and infinite over $R$ by Proposition \ref{homotopy not noetherian}; and the vertex corner rings are not all isomorphic by Proposition \ref{s^n}. \end{proof}

-\ \\ \textbf{Acknowledgments.} The author was supported by the Austrian Science Fund (FWF) grant P 30549-N26.
+\ \\ \textbf{Acknowledgments.} The author would like to thank an anonymous referee and Gwyn Bellamy for their helpful comments and suggestions.
+The author was supported by the Austrian Science Fund (FWF) grant P 30549-N26.
 Part of this article was completed while the author was a research fellow at the Heilbronn Institute for Mathematical Research at the University of Bristol.

 \cprime{$'$} \cprime{$'$}